 Potential side effects from LipiFlow dry eye treatment include corneal abrasion, eye pain, swollen eyelids, eyelid irritation or inflammation, chalazion, transient blurred vision, itching, and red eyes.

 LipiFlow dry eye treatment typically is not covered by health insurance.
-Fees for the procedure can vary from one practitioner to another and often range from $700 to $900 per eye.
+Fees for the procedure can vary from one practitioner to another.

 10. Intense pulsed light